nforgeio/neonKUBE/Images/neon-proxy/README.md

 * `CONFIG_HASH_KEY` (*required*) - Consul key holding MD5 hash of the configuration used when polling for changes.

 * `VAULT_CREDENTIALS` (*required*) - optionally names the file within `/run/secrets/` that holds the Vault credentials the proxy will need to access TLS certificates.
-If this is not specified or is blank, then the the proxy won't be able to handle HTTPS routes but HTTP and TCP routes will still work.
+If this is not specified or is blank, then the proxy won't be able to handle HTTPS routes but HTTP and TCP routes will still work.

 * `WARN_SECONDS` (*optional*) - seconds between logging warning while HAProxy is running with an out-of-date configuration.
 This defaults to 300 (5 minutes).